 Here is our journey into Delaware and what we discovered while expanding our business into the first state.

 The first thing we looked at when expanding our location was to identify a building to host it.
 The location must satisfy certain minimum criteria such as the city and street names, convenience factor, and transportation logistics.
 One of the most important factors was security.
 We wanted to make sure that the location we choose would be a safe place for our employees and a secure place to store our customers’ mail and packages.
-After careful consideration, we identified a building for purchase that fit our criteria.
+After careful consideration, we identified a building for purchase that fit our criteria in Claymont, Delaware.

 The biggest challenge after finding the location was to ensure that the building we purchased is protected from the higher risks associated with our operating company.
 An operating company carries a higher liability risk because it has more touch points with the external environment such as customers, vendors, and other third parties.
 The risk increases proportionally with the number of touch points.